indygreg/python-build-standalone/README.rst

       An array of paths to object files constituting this extension module.

    static_lib
       The path to a static library defining this extension module.
+May not be defined.

 Each entry in a ``links`` array is a map with the following keys: